 Paperhangers cover interior walls or ceilings of rooms with decorative wallpaper or fabric, or attach advertising posters on surfaces such as walls and billboards.
 May remove old materials or prepare surfaces to be papered.

-Paperhangers with little to no experience tend to make between $21230 and $26740 while the more experienced ones make over $43240 per year.
+Paperhangers with little to no experience tend to make between $26700 and $31330 while the more experienced ones can earn over $47170 per year.

 |Top 5 paying states||Hourly||Annual|

-1 of the easiest ways to increase your salary as A Paperhanger is to move to a higher paying state like CA. Right now, the highest paying states for Paperhangers are CA, WA, NY, PA and OR.
+One of the easiest ways to increase your salary as a Paperhanger is to move to a higher paying state like CA. Right now, the highest paying states for Paperhangers are CA, NY, AL, CO and NC.

-3 other factors that can increase your salary as A Paperhanger is the degree you hold, the industry you work in and lastly the company you work for (bigger companies like the Fortune 500 companies tend to pay more).
+Three other factors that can increase your salary as a Paperhanger is the degree you hold, the industry you work in, and lastly the company you work for.

-We asked other Paperhangers what degree they had when they got the job and most of them said they had a High School Diploma followed by No degree.
+We asked other Paperhangers what degree they had when they got the job and most of them said they had a High School Diploma followed by less than a High School Diploma.

 Pros and Cons